 What is role of the Board of Directors?

-Mont Clair has a board consisting of seven (7) directors (one for each floor of the building) which is elected by shareholders at the Annual General Meeting.
+Mont Clair's board can consist of up to seven (7) directors (one for each floor of the building) elected by shareholders at the Annual General Meeting.
 The board is supported by a company secretary and managing agent who is not a director.
-The directors work in a voluntary capacity and are not paid directors fees.
+The directors work in a voluntary capacity and are not paid fees.
 The management and the governance of the company is vested in the directors by the shareholders under the Constitution.
 The board of directors makes all decisions and formulates House Rules for the management, conduct and good order of the company.
 However, the directors require the consent of an annual general or extraordinary general meeting to make or permit any structural alterations to the building or to borrow money for the company.
 The board forms sub-committees of directors to co-ordinate major projects and to interview and approve all prospective shareholders and tenants before a unit may be occupied.

 How often does the Board of Directors meet?